Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: First-principles calculations

 For \PdPbS{} electron doping shifts both the $F_1^+$ and $L_2^+$ states closer to the Fermi level, as shown in Fig.~\ref{fig:TMX_doping_pressure}(d).
 While the Lindhard function, shown in Fig.~\ref{fig:TMX_doping_pressure}(f) is enhanced slightly for large values of electron doping, with a few peaks forming, this is for values of $x$ corresponding to adding more than one electron per unit cell.
 This is beyond the range where the simple method we used to simulate doping is deemed justifiable and does not result in any of the phonon modes becoming unstable, as seen in Fig.~\ref{fig:TMX_doping_pressure}(e).

 In \RhSnSe{}, the $F_1^+$ state appears at the Fermi level and any doping shifts it further away.
 In contrast, the $L_2^-$ state is shifted closer to the Fermi level by hole doping, as shown in Fig.~\ref{fig:TMX_doping_pressure}(j).
 Thus, hole doping leads to the formation of a peak near L in the Lindhard function [Fig.~\ref{fig:TMX_doping_pressure}(l)], although the F and L point phonons remain stable throughout the doping range, as shown in Fig.~\ref{fig:TMX_doping_pressure}(k).
-This peak is observed for the substantially hole doped case, which is beyond the validity of the background charge method.
-While \RhSnSe{} does exhibit an unstable $T_2^+$ phonon mode at T. However, as shown in Fig.~\ref{fig:ElecTemp_RhSnSe}, this is unaffected by the electronic smearing temperature, and we therefore attribute this to a structurally driven transition.
+This peak is observed for the substantially hole doped case, which is beyond the validity of the background charge method. \RhSnSe{} does exhibit an unstable $T_2^+$ phonon mode at T. However, as shown in Fig.~\ref{fig:ElecTemp_RhSnSe}, this is unaffected by the electronic smearing temperature, and we therefore attribute this to a structurally driven transition, with a negligible role played by the electrons and the electron-phonon coupling.
 As seen in Fig.~\ref{fig:TMX_doping_pressure}(k), a relatively small amount of electron doping also renders the $T_2^+$ phonon mode stable.

 Applying hydrostatic pressure shifts the electronic states of \PdPbS{} and \RhSnSe{} closer to the Fermi level.
 In contrast, hydrostatic pressure on \PdSnS{} has the effect of moving the $F_1^+$ state away from the Fermi level, so we do not consider it here.
 In the case of \PdPbS{}, a large pressure of $P\approx42$ GPa is required to shift the $F_1^+$ state to the Fermi level [see Fig.~\ref{fig:TMX_doping_pressure}(g)].
 The Lindhard function [Figs.~\ref{fig:TMX_doping_pressure}(i) and (o)] is generally suppressed and develops no new features under pressure.
 Moreover, the L and F point phonons remain stable under pressure [as shown in Figs.~\ref{fig:TMX_doping_pressure}(h) and (n)], and the $T_2^+$ mode of \RhSnSe{} becomes stable near $P \approx 4$ GPa, as shown in Fig.~\ref{fig:TMX_doping_pressure}(n).